ABOUT OUR SERVICES

 To register for a Step-by-Step session, sign into your Ocean Connect account.
 On the right side of the welcome page, under Events and Orientations, click on the Register for an Event link.
 In the Available Events box, select the Step_by_Step event link.
 Register by clicking on one of the available dates and times.

-DHP of Ocean County is a state grant funded program which provides services to individuals who lost their primary source of income due to separation, divorce, disability or death of the primary family wage earner.
+DHP of Ocean County, Displaced Homemakers, is a NJ State grant program, designed to provide services to individuals who have lost their primary source of income due to separation, divorce, disability or death of the primary family provider or wage earner.
 The emphasis of the DHP is to move to economic self-sufficiency.
 For more information contact Eileen Burdge.